-Ovarian cancer metastases influenced by factors in target tissuesJuly 18th, 2013 in Cancer /
+Ovarian cancer metastases influenced by factors in target tissuesJuly 18, 2013 in Medicine & Health / Cancer

 Cancer researchers have wondered why ovarian cancer cells are so attracted to the abdominal cavity, especially the omentum, with the hope that such an understanding could lead to better disease management or even prevention.
 Results from a series of experiments suggest a two-step model of omental colonization in which i) cancer cells are attracted to and lodge within immune cell-containing structures known as milky spots, and ii) fat storage cells (adipocytes) fuel cancer cell growth and spread.
 This study is scheduled for publication in the August 2013 issue of The American Journal of Pathology.